University of Pau and the Adour Region

-The University of Pau and the Adour Region (French: L'Université de Pau et des Pays de l'Adour, often known by the initialism UPPA) is a multi-site, public university located in southwestern France.
+The University of Pau and the Adour Region (French: L'Université de Pau et des Pays de l'Adour, or UPPA) is a multi-site, public university located in southwestern France.
 Founded in 1972, it is based in Pau (département of Pyrénées-Atlantiques) but also in Anglet, Bayonne, Tarbes and Mont-de-Marsan in the Adour river basin.
 Coming administratively under the Academy of Bordeaux, it is the third largest university in southwestern France (after Bordeaux and Toulouse), with almost 14,000 students.